-Diagnostic tests are important tools for the time series modeling.
-Most of existing diagnostic tests are designed to examine the dependence structure of a time series.
-If a time series is serially uncorrelated, no linear function of the variables in the information set can account for the behavior of the current variable.
-If a time series is a martingale difference sequence (to be defined later), no function, linear or nonlinear, of the variables in the information set can characterize the current variable.
-Yet a function of the current variable may still depend on the past information.
-A serially independent time series implies that there is absolutely no relationship between the current variable and past information.
-Diagnostic testing on raw data series thus provides information regarding how these data might be modeled.
-When a model is estimated, we can also apply diagnostic tests to model residuals and check whether the estimated model can be further improved upon.
+Conducting various diagnostic tests is an important step in time series modeling.
+In the literature, there exist numerous diagnostic tests designed to examine the dependence (correlation) structure of a time series.
+If a time series is serially uncorrelated, no linear function of the lagged variables can account for the behavior of the current variable.
+If a time series is a martingale difference sequence (its precise definition will be given in Section 3.1), no function, linear or nonlinear, of the the lagged variables can characterize the behavior of the current variable.
+For a serially independent time series, there is no any relationship between the current and past variables.
+Diagnostic testing on data series thus provides information regarding how these data might be modeled.
+When a model is estimated, diagnostic tests can be applied to evaluate model residuals, which also serve as tests of model adequacy.

 In practice, there are three classes of diagnostic tests, each focusing on a specific dependence structure of a time series.
-The tests of serial uncorrelatedness include the well known Q tests of Box and Pierce (1970) and Ljung and Box (1978), the robust Q^ test of Lobato, Nankervis, and Savin (2001), the spectral tests of Durlauf (1991), and the robust spectral test of Deo (2000).
-There are also tests of the martingale difference hypothesis, including Bierens (1982, 1984), Bierens and Ploberger (1997), Hong (1999), Dominguez and Lobato (2000), Whang (2000, 2001), Kuan and Lee (2004), and Park and Whang (2005).
-For the hypothesis of serial independence, two leading tests are the variance ratio test of Cochrane (1988) and the so-called BDS test of Brock, Dechert, and Scheinkman (1987); see also Campbell, Lo, and MacKinlay (1997) and Brock, Dechert, Scheinkman, and LeBaron (1996).
+The tests of serial uncorrelatedness include the well known Q tests of Box and Pierce (1970) and Ljung and Box (1978), the robust $Q^$ test of Lobato, Nankervis, and Savin (2001), the spectral tests of Durlauf (1991), and the robust spectral test of Deo (2000).
+There are also tests of the martingale difference hypothesis, including Bierens (1982, 1984, 1990), Bierens and Ploberger (1997), Hong (1999), Dominguez and Lobato (2000), Whang (2000, 2001), Kuan and Lee (2004), and Park and Whang (2005).
+For the hypothesis of serial independence, two leading tests are the variance ratio test of Cochrane (1988) and the so-called BDS test of Brock, Dechert, Scheinkman (1987); see also Campbell, Lo, and MacKinlay (1997) and Brock, Dechert, Scheinkman, and LeBaron (1996).
 Skaug and Tjostheim (1993), Pinkse (1998), and Hong (1999) also proposed non-parametric tests of serial independence.
-In addition to these tests, there are tests of time reversibility, which may also be interpreted as tests of independence; see e.g., Ramsey and Rothman (1996) and Chen, Chou, and Kuan (2000).
-It has been shown that a test of time reversibility is particularly powerful against asymmetric dependence.